The Thai-Burma Railway Story

 Even in the midst of war, it was hard to keep a construction project involving perhaps half a million people a secret.
 The railway attracted the attention of the Allied reconnaissance aircraft as it developed.
 Early on, Allied planes flying out of India bombed the Burmese end of the project.

-Although the TBR was in operation for nearly two years (from Oct 43), it never achieved the success that the engineers had hoped for.
+Although the TBR was in operation for nearly two years (from Oct 43 to JUN 45), it never achieved the success that the engineers had hoped for.
 A combination of war-time shortages of equipment and the damage done by Allied bombers restricted the tonnage that could be shipped overland into Burma.

 Since much of the railway ran through dense jungle, the easiest targets to find were the hundreds of bridges needed to span gullies and streams.
 One of the largest of these was at Kanchanaburi and became a favorite target of the Allied bombers.
 American POWs describe frequently being deployed back into Burma to repair bomb damage to the various bridges.
 The two bridges at Kanchanaburi were successfully bombed and damaged on 13 February of 1945 by aircraft from the Royal Air Force.
 Repairs were carried out by POWs and by April the wooden railroad trestle bridge was back in operation.
 On 3 April, a second bombing raid, this time by Liberator heavy bombers of the U.S. Army Air Forces, damaged the wooden railroad bridge once again, but both bridges were operational again by the end of May.
 A second air-raid by the RAF on 24 June 45 finally severely damaged and destroyed the railroad bridges and put the entire railway line out of commission for the rest of the war.

 As one views the iron and concrete bridge that still stands at Kanchanaburi today, the two central spans are rectangular as opposed to the semi-circular design of the original bridge.
-These sections were added after the war’s end when the railway operated for a short time.
+These sections were added after the war’s end.
 They replaced the center spans that had been bombed.
-Soon after the war’s end Thailand destroyed the tracks near Three Pagodas Pass using Japanese POWs as labor; thereby severing the Thai-Burma connection once and for all.
+Soon after the war’s end, the tracks near Three Pagodas Pass were destroyed using Japanese POWs as labor; thereby severing the Thai-Burma connection once and for all.

-Ban Pong is about 50 Km west of Bangkok and was the point at which the Thai Railway turned south towards Malay and Singapore.
+Ban Pong is about 50 Km west of Bangkok and was the point at which the Thai Railway turned south towards Malaya and Singapore.

 The Mae Klong is not to be confused with the Mae Kong (or Mekong) which forms the Thai-Laos border and flows into South Vietnam.
 One popular mis-translation results from the title of Boulle’s book.
 He used the word ‘Kwai’ which translates as buffalo as opposed the proper word ‘Kwae’ = tributary.